abilandz/PH8124/Lecture_8/Lecture_8.md

 # prints 20200524, content of 'Var' is changed
 ```

-Finally, we illustrate the typical usage of 'here strings' in combination with **bc** command, to perform floating point arithmetic's.
+Finally, we illustrate the typical usage of 'here strings' in combination with **bc** command, to perform floating point arithmetic.
 We start by recalling  the example from Lecture 6.

 **Example 3 (revised from Lecture 6):** How can we divide 10/7 at the precision of 30 significant digits?
 Solution was given previously by the following code snippet: